mozilla/mozilla-reports/projects/hang_analysis.kp/knowledge.md

     [float(x['content_input']) / x['subsession_length'] * 3600. * 1000. for k,x in sorted_result]
 ], np.float32)
 ```
-Let's take a look at the parent numbers over time.
-If the graphs fit tightly together, that's probably a good indicator that they're closely related.
+Let's take a look at the parent numbers over time to get an intuition for their relationship:

 ```python